KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/video_values.rst

    * - Measurement
      - Selection
      - Select what will be measured.
-   * - 256 scale
+   * - 256-Scale
      - Switch
      - Use the scale 0..256 instead of 0.0..1.0 (default)
-   * - Show alpha
+   * - Show Alpha
      - Switch
      - Show the Alpha channel
-   * - Big window
+   * - Big Window
      - Switch
      - Show a bigger version of the video values window
-   * - X / Y / X size / Y size
+   * - | X Position
+       | Y Position
+       | X Size
+       | Y Size
      - Integer
-     - Set the position (X / Y) and the size (X size / Y size) of the crosshair (determines the area covered and analyzed)
+     - | Set the position and the size of the crosshair (determines the area covered and analyzed).
+       | For size values above 16 switch on :guilabel:`Big Window`.

 The following selection items are available: